Alaska Highway: Pink Mountain intersection improvements

 Project description

-The entry points near the Pink Mountain intersection from km 225 to 227 on the Alaska Highway are in need of improvements.
-These entry points include:
+The entry points near the Pink Mountain intersection from km 225 to 227 on the Alaska Highway were in need of improvements.
+These entry points included:

-There are 6 access points, which link to:
+There were 6 access points, which linked to:

-The number of access points, along with their proximity, has resulted in operational issues and is a risk for collisions in the area.
+The number of access points, along with their proximity, resulted in operational issues and a risk for collisions in the area.

-The proposed improvements at the Pink Mountain intersection include:
+The improvements at the Pink Mountain intersection included:

-As part of this project, 12.5% of the construction contract value will be awarded to Indigenous suppliers, aligning with the mandatory requirements for federal departments and agencies.
+As part of this project, 12.5% of the construction contract value was awarded to Indigenous suppliers, aligning with the mandatory requirements for federal departments and agencies.

 Key milestones